G3 Splitboard+ Universal Review

 G3 makes a wide range of skins for skiing and splitboarding.
-The Splitboard+ Universal updates their previous design with thoughtful improvements.
+The Splitboard+ Universal updates the previous design with thoughtful improvements.
 This particular model is appropriate for most splitboarders.

 G3 claims that the Universal is evenly balanced between grip and glide.
 After several months of use, we agree.
-The plus is not shaggy, but it is noticeably longer than on the G3 Splitboard+ Glide skins and some of the mohair mix or pure mohair skins available from other manufacturers.
-With reasonably good skinning technique, we felt confident in the grip provided by these skins; blown out switchbacks at our local go-to Powderhouse are great testing grounds for the grip of a skin.
-Even after a couple of days of cold, clear nights and some near surface faceting made the switchbacks slippery, the Universal skins gripped well.
-While some other skins the Voile or G3 Splitboard+ Grip have longer and more tenacious plush, the performance that the Splitboard+ Universal provides is close.
+With reasonably good skinning technique, we felt confident in the grip provided by these skins.
+Blown-out switchbacks at our local go-to areas are great testing grounds for the grip of a skin.
+Even after a couple of days of cold, clear nights and some near-surface faceting made the switchbacks slippery, the Universal skins gripped well.

 Ease of Use

-Looking at G3's ski skins, it is clear they see plastic as a useful material for connecting the to nose of a ski.
-The splitboard skins show this influence but are tweaked for their asymmetric shape.
-We found the metal clips to do an excellent job holding the skins to the splitboard; they are reasonably easy to attach and are up to the task of keeping the skins in place.
+We found the metal clips to do an excellent job of holding the skins to the splitboard; they are reasonably easy to attach and are up to the task of keeping the skins in place.

+Keeping snow from building up under your skins can be a preventative way to avoid skin failure.
+We had hypothesized that G3's plastic nose connector would prevent snow penetration underneath the skin.
+Our testing showed that the plastic connector did not prevent snow from building up underneath the skin.
 To be fair, no other style of connector has cracked the code on this either.
-We did not find the G3 connector to fare any worse than other skin designs, but it still required that we methodically attach the skins and make sure they were perfectly attached in this area to avoid snow intrusion.
+We did not find the G3 connector to fare any worse than other skin designs, but it still required that we methodically attach the skins and make sure that they were perfectly attached (to avoid snow intrusion).

 Glue and Glop

 The Universal skins performed very well in avoiding or minimizing glop.
 During testing in Argentina, we encountered periods of warm temperatures while cold snow remained; these are ideal conditions for horrendous glop.
-The Universal skins almost entirely avoided glopping while some of our partners experienced build-up of several pounds of snow.
-We have just over two months of significant use of these skins now, and they are still performing well at avoiding glop.
+The Universal skins almost entirely avoided glopping while some of our partners experienced a build-up of several pounds of snow.
+We have just over a year of significant use of these skins, and they are still performing well at avoiding glop.
 Big props to G3 for achieving excellent waterproofness on their skins with a PFOA Free treatment.